-(h) Dividends - The Issuer's Articles require it to pay as dividends substantially all of its net income and net realized capital gains every year, subject to the directors' discretion to establish loan loss provisions for the Issuer.
+(g) Dividends - The Issuer's Articles require it to pay as dividends substantially all of its net income and net realized capital gains every year, subject to the directors' discretion to establish loan loss provisions for the Issuer.
 The Issuer will distribute dividends among the different classes of issued Shares such that when the dividends are expressed as a percentage rate of annualized return on capital invested the relative percentage rates between the classes of issued Shares will be as follows:

-Share Class Dividend Rate Class B Shares (5-year maturity) Base rate Class D Shares (3-year maturity) Base rate less 1.0% Class F Shares (1-year maturity) Base rate less 2.0%
+Share Class Dividend Rate Class B Shares (retractable after 5 years) Base rate Class D Shares (retractable after 3 years) Base rate less 1.0% Class F Shares (retractable after 1 year) Base rate less 2.0%

-For example, if the base rate is 5%, the rate for Class B Shares (5-year maturity) will be 5%, the rate of Class D Shares (3-year maturity) will be 4% and the rate for Class F Shares (1-year maturity) will be 3%.
+For example, if the base rate is 5%, the rate for Class B Shares (retractable after 5 years) will be 5%, the rate of Class D Shares (retractable after 3 years) will be 4% and the rate for Class F Shares (retractable after 1 year) will be 3%.